hearmeneigh/e621-rising-configs/README.md

   --min-tags-per-post 15 \
   --prefilter ./dataset/prefilter.yaml

-## build the dataset, download the images, and upload to S3 and Huggingface
+## build the dataset and download the images
 ## (all images are stored as JPEGs with 95% quality)
 dr-build --samples "${BUILD_PATH}/dataset/samples.jsonl" \
   --agent "${AGENT_STRING}" \